tailormade-eu/MicrosoftAccess/README.md

 ## Installation

-1. Download or export the modules using Oasis-SVN.
+1. Download or export the modules using Oasis-SVN or the MS Access VCS Add-in.
 2. Import the `.def` files into your Microsoft Access project via the VBA editor.

 ## Usage